One of the key points outlined in SEMA No. 3/2023

 Based on the foregoing, it is advisable for parties entering into contracts with Indonesian counterparts to still ensure the signing of an Indonesian version in compliance with the requirements of the Indonesian Language Law.

-The information provided in this Alert does not, and is not intended to, constitute legal advice and is for general informational purposes only.
+The information provided in this article does not, and is not intended to, constitute legal advice and is for general informational purposes only.
 Readers of this article should contact an attorney to obtain advice with respect to any particular legal matter.